Skip to Content

-Round sandwich bread in bundt pan is so pretty!
+How to make a bundtwich, a fun round sandwich bread baked in a bundt pan!
 Easy party sandwich recipe stuffed with lunchmeat and prettier than the long SubWay style.
-A bundtwich if you will.

 Round Sandwich Bread